Mary Fallin: Honors

 Fallin has been honored with numerous awards, including Women in Communications' Woman in the News Award, induction into the Oklahoma Women's Hall of Fame, Clarence E. Page Award, induction into the Oklahoma Aviation Hall of Fame, 1998 Woman of the Year in Government and 1993 Legislator of the Year.
 She is also the recipient of the 2014 Golden Padlock Award from Investigative Reporters and Editors for her "dedication to secrecy around execution records."
 The award is shared with former Missouri Governor Jay Nixon.

 Personal life

 Fallin married her first husband, Joseph Fallin, a dentist, in November 1984.
-She filed for divorce in December 1998 following allegations of an affair with an Oklahoma Highway Patrol officer.
+She filed for divorce in December 1998, alleging physical abuse from him, while at the same time he accused her of having an affair with an Oklahoma Highway Patrol officer, which she and the officer both denied, according to court reports.
 In November 2009, she married Wade Christensen, an Oklahoma City lawyer.
 They have a total of six children in their blended family, one of whom—model, makeup artist, and musician Christina Fallin—was described as "the most interesting governor's daughter in the country" by a 2014 Washington Post article.